 Formerly Administration Manager with the Crisis Pregnancy Agency, Ivan has worked in a number of positions in the public, private and community and voluntary sectors in Ireland and Scotland, including a period as CEO of Wicklow Chamber of Commerce and Manager of a community group under the Local Development Social Inclusion Programme.
 Email Ivan

 Gert joined The Wheel as Communications Officer in March 2008.
-Originally from South Africa, he studied Political Science and Journalism before cutting his teeth in the world of journalism, talk radio and book publishing.
+Originally from South Africa, he studied Political Science, Journalism and Digital Marketing and cut his teeth in broadcasting, corporate communications and book publishing.

 Alex McMahon joined The Wheel as our Finance Officer in February 2008.
 Alex previously worked as Finance & Administrations Officer for The European Anti-Poverty Network Ireland for over 11 years.